Skip to main content

 Your trigger is the signed purchase agreement.
 Once that happens, do not wait for closing week.
 Run this sequence right away:

-If you track timing internally, keep it explicit: file 8288-B early, then track the current processing window after verification.
+If you track timing internally, keep it explicit: file 8288-B early, then mark the processing window as pending until it is confirmed from current official IRS, source, or qualified tax adviser records.

 A thin package invites delay and can be rejected if requested information is not provided promptly.
 Build the file by document type so each part of the reduction request is easy to support.